codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 >**IMPORTANT**:
 Only Codefresh account administrators should have access to the Shared Configuration Repository.
 Its content is automatically generated and maintained by Codefresh.
-While it is useful to understand its structure, we recommend using it for reference only, and NOT making commits or manual changes.
+While it is useful to understand its structure, we recommend using it for reference only, and NOT for making commits or manual changes.

 * **Centralized Runtime configuration management**